movementkitchen/website/src/pages/index.md

   name: Solene Fabios
   avatar: /images/Solene.jpg
 ---
-Movement Kitchen offers evidence-based personal training for active women - from rehab to performance, specifically tailored to women's physiology and the life stage.
+Movement Kitchen offers evidence-based personal training for active women - *from rehab to performance*, specifically tailored to women's physiology and the life stage.

 ### You might want to: